Bucharest Articulated Tramcar: History

 However, with the early 1980s, these trams would soon be introduced in other cities in Romania.
 The huge debt that had been accumulated by the Romanian government between 1977 and 1981 meant that imports were tightly restricted, meaning that importing Tatra trams was not allowed any more and fuel import restrictions meant that buses were becoming less efficient.
 The local authorities then turned to electrification of public transport in cities as a solution, which included the addition and expansion of trolleybus and tram networks.
 At the same time the Timiș 2 made in Timișoara had more success than the V3A, however some city councils desired to have articulated trams instead of a traction car-trailer car formation.

 In 1982, a tram car named V2A was introduced, being designed for lines (and later, networks) with smaller number of passengers, such as the tram lines in the Giulești, Berceni and Colentina neighborhoods of Bucharest.
 To counter the success of the Timiș 2 trams, in 1984 the V3A and V2A were finally adapted for export to other cities, the exports starting that very same year to Constanța's newly founded tram network.
 However the same year, Bucharest's network was soon being faced with mass demolitions that threatened the disruption of most tram lines, and the solution of temporary track relocation was not possible like the previous times when the metro works forced tram lines to detour.
 To answer to this issue, ITB modified a few V3A trams that were made in 1974 and 1978, and added doors on both sides and cabs at both ends.
 The result was called V3B or V3A-2S.
 The experiment was successful, however no new trams would be produced from this.
 In 1986, new V2B trams were produced which were similar to the V2A trams but had the same defying characteristic as the V3B did: double cabs and double doors.
 In 1987 the 500th V3A tram left the factory.
 The last tram to leave the factory was number 362 which was made in 1990.

+By 1992, the following vehicles were produced:

 By the 1990s, in Bucharest however, the series was becoming outdated, so a modernization project started, called "V3A-93".
 The prototype was finished in 1993, in time for the 100 year anniversary of electric trams which featured a parade.
 By the early 2000s they quickly replaced the EP/V3A trams (modernizations of the V54 trams) and the Rathgeber and Duewag trams from Munich and Frankfurt, brought second hand from 1992 to 1997.
 The last of the original V3A trams (later designated V3A-71 due to their year of manufacture) were retired in 2007, however they were replaced with a newer tram type that was known as V3A-CH-PPC (CHopper and Partial Low-floor/Podea Parțial Coborâtă).
 The V3B trams were also quickly replaced with V3B-93 trams, being the last trams from the 1993 model to be made, thus making the oldest PPC trams older than the newest 1993 model trams.